centercirclesolutions/dpi_hornet/README.md

 #### My Favorite ([Rufus](https://rufus.ie/))

 ### 3. Download and customize dietpi.txt
-Download the dietpi.txt file from this repository and prepare / customize it for your Raspberry Pi For more info see: [Preparing the dietpi.txt File](CustomizeDietPiFile.md)
+Download the dietpi.txt file from this repository and prepare / customize it for your Raspberry Pi.<br>
+For more info see: [Preparing the dietpi.txt File](CustomizeDietPiFile.md)

 ### 4. Replace dietpi.txt on the SD card with your customized DietPi.txt file